Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/03-loops.md

 <!--END CHALLENGE-->
 ## Guess The Number Project

 In our previous work on this project, we built some solid functionality, but it isn't very game-like yet.
 Now we're going to use loops to add complexity and build more interactivity.
-Open up your `game.py` and lets get started!
+Open up your `game.py` and let's get started!

 ### Validating User input